jonnonz1/nz-statute-book/acts/public/1990/social-welfare-reciprocity-agreements-and-new-zealand-artificial-limb-service-act-1990.md

 ### 7 Appointment of deputies
 (1) The Minister may appoint any person to be the deputy of any appointed member of the Board.
-(2) No person shall be appointed under subclause (1) of this clause as the deputy of any appointed member of the Board unless that person is eligible to be appointed as an appointed member of the Board.
+(2) No person shall be appointed under subclause (1) as the deputy of any appointed member of the Board unless that person is eligible to be appointed as an appointed member of the Board.
 (3)
 (4) Any person who is appointed under this clause as the deputy of any member of the Board may attend any meeting of the Board in the place of the person whose deputy that person is.
 (5)